asayers/cbdr/README.md

 have the same number of instrucctions.)

 This is a **very** hard pill to swallow, much harder than "simply" producing deterministic output.
+For example, many hashmap implementations mix some randomness into their hashes.
+A program which uses such a hashmap may have the exact same behaviour every time it's run, but if you measure its instruction count it will be different on every run.

 The rustc team have gone to great lengths to ensure that (single-threaded) rustc has this property.
-For example: at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
+For example, at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
 This was a measureable source of variance and had to be fixed by padding the formatted PID with spaces.
 Yikes!

 The conclusion: it _can_ be done; but if you're not willing to go all the way like the Rust project did, then IMO you should still be estimating a